tumut/ml100k-to-json/README.md

+# MovieLens 100k to JSON

-This repository contains a collection of scripts that help convert some of the data from the [MovieLens 100k Dataset](https://grouplens.org/datasets/movielens/100k/), commonly abbreviated as _ml100k_, into JSON files that are easier to handle.
+This repository contains a collection of scripts that help convert some of the data from the [MovieLens 100k Dataset](https://grouplens.org/datasets/movielens/100k/) into JSON files that are easier to handle.

 ## How to use